AJE UpdatesConferencesNews

 AJE UK believes it is time to celebrate this with a conference that enables journalism educators to share and explore their practice and research highlighting the ways in which journalism endures crisis and continues to play an important part in all of our lives.

-Papers and presentations are sought on this wide-ranging theme that will cast a light on the positive elements of news and journalism and how this is articulated in journalism education.
+Papers and presentations at the conference on this wide-ranging theme will cast a light on the positive elements of news and journalism and how this is articulated in journalism education.